smorrrs/Shadow-Tactics-Resources/state_of_the_game.md

 # Base Game Levels

 ## Osaka Castle
-OPTIMIZED: NO TP
+OBTAINABLE: ADD TP

-Shadow Mode is disabled up until the cutscene where you meet Takuma, which means that teleports are only possible in the final section of the level.
-I don't see a way for teleports to save time over NMG.
+Shadow Mode is disabled up until the cutscene where you meet Takuma OR upon collecting the shadow mode hint shortly beforehand.
+A teleport can save a couple of seconds from the hint to meeting Takuma.

 ## Nakasendo Road